Pramod-ntm/Pramod-ntm/README.md

 - 👋 Hi, I’m @Pramod-ntm
 - 👀 I’m interested in python programming
 - 🌱 I’m currently learning IT Atomation with python
-- 💞️ I’m looking to job in google
+- 💞️ I’m looking for jobs
-- 📫 How to reach me ...
+- 📫

 <!---
 Pramod-ntm/Pramod-ntm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.